Least squares after model selection in high-dimensional sparse models: Performance of least squares after Lasso-based model selection

-The choice (\ref{best t}), suggested by \cite{Lounici2008} and Theorem 3, is theoretically sound, since it guarantees that {ols} post thresholded {lasso} achieves the near-oracle rate of {lasso}.
-Note that to implement the choice (\ref{best t}) in practice we suggest to set $t = \lambda/n$, since the separation from zero of the coefficients is unknown in practice.
+The choice (\ref{best t}), suggested by~\cite{Lounici2008} and Theorem \ref{Thm:Sparsity}, is theoretically sound, because it guarantees that {OLS} post-thresholded {Lasso} achieves the near-oracle rate of {Lasso}.
+Note that to implement the choice (\ref{best t}) in practice, we suggest setting $t = \lambda/n$, given that the separation of the coefficients from 0 is unknown in practice.
 Note that using a much larger $t$ can lead to inferior rates of convergence.